Bank of America CTO: Cyberattacks on banks “surged” during pandemic

 The bank’s global information-security unit spends the majority of this budget on staff and technology.

-Bessant added in a briefing on Monday, as reported by American Banker, that cyberattacks have surged “dramatically” during the pandemic.
+Bessant added in a briefing on Monday, as reported by Bloomberg, that cyberattacks have surged dramatically during the pandemic.

 “Criminals are by definition very crafty, very entrepreneurial – and times of stress produce opportunities,” says Bessant.
 “There’s no question that the rate and pace of attacks, and the nature of attacks, has grown dramatically.”